Tommy Blom

-Tommy Albert Blom (3 March 1947 – 25 May 2014) was a Swedish singer, songwriter and musician.
-He was a member of the band Tages in the 1960s.
+Tommy Albert Blom (3 March 1947 – 25 May 2014) was a Swedish singer-songwriter, musician, radio presenter, and voice actor.
+He was the lead vocalist of the rock band Tages in the 1960s, and later a member of Idolerna ("The Idols") in the 1990s.
+He was later the voice of Mr. Krabs in the Swedish dub of the American television show SpongeBob SquarePants.

 Tages

 Blom formed Tages in 1963, originally as a duo with Anders Topel.
 They performed with acoustic guitars during a regatta in Hovås, south of Gothenburg.
-Because of popular reception, the duo quickly recruited guitarist Danne Larsson, bassist Göran Lagerberg, and later drummer Freddie Skantze.
+Because of popular reception, the duo quickly recruited banjo player Danne Larsson, washboard player Göran Lagerberg, and performed as a skiffle group.
+They later decided to change to playing rock music, and Larrson switched to guitar, and Lagerberg to bass, and drummer Freddie Skantze was also added to the group.

 Tages were one of the most successful Swedish bands of the 1960s.
 They achieved thirteen top-20 singles on Kvällstoppen, such as "Sleep Little Girl", "I Should Be Glad", "In My Dreams", and "Miss Mac Baren", as well as having two albums certified gold, Tages (1965) and Tages 2 (1966).

-Tommy left Tages in 1968, and so, the group changed their name to Blond, before splitting a year later.
+Töpel was present during the Västkustens Beatles (West Coast Beatles) contest in August 1964, which propelled the band into stardom.
+Their first single, which became "Sleep Little Girl" (1964), was written by Blom.